Jungle Jim's International Market: Expansion

 Around 2004, Jungle Jim's added a strip mall on one side, including Hallmark and CiCi's Pizza.
 In 1998, the store purchased the former "Lion Country Safari" monorail trains from Kings Island.
 A large Jungle-themed station featuring a giant snake façade was constructed behind the store and a second station was constructed at the Oscar Event Center to allow for guests to experience the monorail.
 Original plans called for the monorail to complete a circuit around the property, however, this has never been completed and unused supports still remain around the property.
 In 2019, the store opened "The Oscar Station", a bourbon bar experience housed within the monorail station.
 In January 2020, an expansion of the front end of the store was announced, adding 17,000 square feet to the store and space for tenants, including Graeter's ice cream.

-Eastgate Location

 On April 1, 2005, Bonaminio signed a letter of intent to open a second, smaller location closer to Cincinnati, but by April 2007, the project was canceled due to a lack of progress at the site.
 On September 25, 2012, Jungle Jim's opened a second location at the former bigg's Place Mall in Eastgate.